virtusize/integration_android/README.md

   2. If you'd like to change the background color of the bar, you can use `app:inPageMiniBackgroundColor="#123456"`

-  3. If you'd like to change the font sizes, you can use the variables `app:inPageMiniMessageTextSize="12sp"` and `app:inPageMiniButtonTextSize="10sp"`.
+  3. If you'd like to change the font sizes, you can use `app:inPageMiniMessageTextSize="12sp"` and `app:inPageMiniButtonTextSize="10sp"`.

   - XML